RamyaRadhakrishnakumar/FingerPrintReader/README.md

 4. Connections using the jumper wires:

-  1. Connect the GN of the sensor to the GN of the TTL converter.
+  1.Connect the GN of the sensor to the GN of the TTL converter.

-  2. Connect the RX of the sensor to the TX of the TTL converter.
+  2.Connect the RX of the sensor to the TX of the TTL converter.

-  3. Connect the TX of the sensor to the RX of the TTL converter.
+  3.Connect the TX of the sensor to the RX of the TTL converter.

-  4. Connect the VCC of the sensor to the VCC of the TTL converter.
+  4.Connect the VCC of the sensor to the VCC of the TTL converter.

 5. Then connect the sensor through the USB port of the Raspberry Pi.